Video editing

 Key features include: Green Screen, Eye Contact, Studio Sound, Remove Filler Words, Translation, Transcription, Captions, Avatars.

-Based on user reviews and social mentions, the most common pain points are: token cost, token usage, spending too much, API costs.
+Based on user reviews and social mentions, the most common pain points are: token usage, token cost, cost tracking, anthropic bill.